kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 Use Raindrop icon in the sidebar or command `Raindrop Highlights: Sync newly created bookmarks (sync from last sync time)` to trigger manual sync from the last sync time.

-> ⚠️ This only sync the newly created bookmarks, the old bookmarks with updates are not synced!
+> ⚠️ The above command only sync the newly created bookmarks, the old bookmarks with updates are not synced!
 Use the following two commands to update the existing files.

 Use `Raindrop Highlights: Sync all bookmarks (full sync)` to trigger full sync.